 A month of giving

 As a spouse of a veteran, my husband and I try to make the Memorial Day weekend special, with a BBQ gathering for families and friends.
-Instead of a daytime BBQ in the heat of the day, we grilled indoors and had a feast at sunset for those who were fasting.
-Several times throughout the month of Ramadan, families and friends gather together to break their fast in the evenings, during Iftar.
+Instead of a daytime BBQ in the heat of the day, we grilled indoors this year and had a feast at sunset for those who were fasting.
+Throughout the month of Ramadan, families and friends gather together to break their fast in the evenings, during sunset, for Iftar.
 It usually consists of feasting with a spread of ethnic delicacies.
 Given the day-long fast and how depleted of energy one can become, doing anything extravagant with decor after all that food prep can be challenging.
-So, I wanted to keep the decor inspiration simple, but sweet.
-In the spirit of these occasions, I've put together something reflecting both Memorial Day and Ramadan.
-I hope you can find some inspiration for your next Iftar gathering or dinner, in a color scheme or theme of your choice.
+So, I wanted to keep the table decor inspiration simple, but sweet.
+The day you have the extra time, bring in more of the Ramadan spirit by decorating your home for the occasion, especially if this is your first ramadan as newlyweds or new parents.
+In the spirit of these occasions, this table reflect both Memorial Day and Ramadan.
+I hope you can find some inspiration for your next Iftar gathering or dinner party, in a color scheme or theme of your choice.

 Representing the red, white, and blue color scheme, we have DIY red-velvet cupcakes with cream-cheese, blueberries, and star-toppers.
 The DIY crescent-moon cupcake toppers signify the new moon, the sighting of which highlights the first day of fasting.
 Hurricane lamps or lanterns are symbolic of Ramadan.
 Different Islamic countries have different representations of them.
 I added the lanterns, which recall the festive feel of Ramadan in many Muslim countries.
-These lanterns remind me of Bangladesh, where I saw guards carried these to illuminate their paths.
-As they strolled through the streets in the darkness of the pre-dawn to wake up the neighborhood for Sehri - a meal to begin fasting for the day.
+The decorative lanterns remind me of Bangladesh decades ago, where I saw guards carried these hurricane lanterns to illuminate their paths, as they strolled through the streets in the darkness of the pre-dawn to wake up the neighborhood for Sehri - a meal to begin fasting for the day.
 That's a memory that's hard to forget.
+Although I've seen them use oil burning lamps, I've added LED lighting to the dinning table decor.

 Muslims traditionally break their fast with ripe dates.
 Dates provide a wide range of essential nutrients and are a good source of potassium.
 Homemade lemonade and yogurt "lassi" are common Iftari drinks in South Asian families.
 Although fried finger-foods are prominent and traditional, one can always cleanse their throats with a juicy watermelon, potassium rich bananas, or mangoes and dates for that sugar craving.